 Virtually all businesses today collect information relating to their employees, clients, customers, patients, or other parties.
-Because myriad international, federal, and state privacy laws and regulations cover not only rights of those parties but also matters of national security and crime prevention, it is not unusual for one business to be subject to overlapping privacy laws and regulations.
+Because myriad international, federal, and state privacy laws and regulations cover not only the rights of those parties but also matters of national security and crime prevention, it is not unusual for one business to be subject to overlapping privacy laws and regulations.
 Thus, businesses face the challenge of complying with all relevant privacy laws and regulations and ensuring that safeguards are in place to prevent the improper use or disclosure of this information.

 - Advising on compliance with privacy-related international, federal, and state laws, rules, and regulations, including, among others, the CAN-SPAM Act, the Children’s Online Privacy Protection Act, the Computer Fraud and Abuse Act, the EU-U.S. Privacy Shield program, the European Union’s General Data Protection Regulation (GDPR), the Family Education Rights and Privacy Act, the Fair Credit Reporting Act (FCRA), the Fair and Accurate Credit Transactions Act (FACTA), the Genetic Information and Nondiscrimination Act, the Gramm-Leach-Bliley Act (GLBA), the Health Information Technology for Economic and Clinical Health Act (HITECH), the Health Insurance Portability and Accountability Act of 1996 (HIPAA), Payment Card Industry Data Security Standard requirements, the Telephone Consumer Protection Act (TCPA), and the Telemarketing Sales Rule